-The deploy is mid-flight, the migration runner is stuck at ALTER TABLE orders ADD COLUMN ..., and nothing else is happening.
-CPU is flat, no errors.
-Postgres takes an ACCESS EXCLUSIVE lock for most DDL and waits behind any other transaction touching the table — even a sleepy SELECT from an analyst or an open pg_dump.
-Worse, while your migration waits, every new query queues behind it.
-Fix by finding the blocker, terminating it, and re-running with a lock_timeout so future migrations fail fast instead of stalling.
+The deploy is mid-flight, the migration runner sits at ALTER TABLE orders ADD COLUMN ..., and nothing moves.
+CPU is flat, no errors in the log.
+Here is why: most DDL in Postgres takes an ACCESS EXCLUSIVE lock, the strongest lock there is, and it has to wait behind any other transaction that already touched the table — even a sleepy SELECT from an analyst or an open pg_dump.
+The brutal part is the lock queue: while your ALTER TABLE waits, every new query against that table queues behind it too, including plain reads.
+So one stuck migration can take a whole table offline.

 Common causes